D3athGr1p/learn-tutorials/avalanche/create-a-dex-with-avalanche.md

 Now you know about creating a Decentralized Exchange (DEX) with Truffle suite and ReactJS on the Avalanche network.

-If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our discord channel**](https://discord.gg/fszyM7K)!

 # About the author

 [Devendra Yadav](https://twitter.com/de_villa7)